anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Covid Hysteria We're Up Against And The Big Picture Data That Puts It Into Perspective.md

-# The Covid Hysteria We're Up Against And the Big Picture Data That Puts It Into Perspective
+# Big Picture Covid-19 Data That Puts All The Hysteria Into Perspective

 I hate to be the bearer of bad news, Ben Shapiro, but the past 18 months have shown beyond a shadow of a doubt that feelings trump facts when it comes to covid-19.
 This is thanks entirely to the love triangle forged between the corporate press, state officials, and tech giants whose sinister campaign of fear and censorship spawned a reaction so virulent that society was upended in a matter of weeks for a virus with a 99.7% survival rate.
 (Get source on official survival rate)